percona/pmm-doc/docs/how-to/manage-users.md

 - Viewer - Viewing dashboards.

-For detailed information on the privileges for these roles and the different tasks that they can perform, refer to: [Organization roles](https://grafana.com/docs/grafana/latest/permissions/organization_roles/).
+For detailed information on the privileges for these roles and the different tasks that they can perform, refer to: [Grafana organization roles](https://grafana.com/docs/grafana/latest/permissions/organization_roles/).